tiny-pilot/tinypilot/bundler/README.md

 The installation process is facilitated by the [`get-tinypilot.sh`](../get-tinypilot.sh) (`get-tinypilot-pro.sh` for Pro) script.

-For installing TinyPilot on the target device, the `get-tinypilot.sh` script unpacks the bundle and invokes the [`install`](bundle/install) script.
+For installing TinyPilot on the device, the `get-tinypilot.sh` script unpacks the bundle and invokes the [`install`](bundle/install) script.

 On a fresh device, the user runs the script manually.
 On a device with an existing TinyPilot installation, the script is invoked “under the hood” throughout the update process.